bushbaby/BsbFlysystem/README.md

 }
 ```

 Using the same createOptions feature but now directly from the Filesystem Manager.
-Note: the adapter_options key which are passed to the Adapter Manager by the FilesystemFactory.
+Notice the adapter_options key which are passed to the Adapter Manager by the FilesystemFactory.

 ```php
 $accessTokens = [...];